 Please contact us if you are interested to find out more about utilising these models or joining the Farming the Sun collaboration.

-The below decision tree (created by the Coalition for Community Energy) places our two community solar models within the broader map of other models which have been created and used in Australia to date.
+The below decision tree (created by the Coalition for Community Energy) places our two community solar models within the broader map of other models which have been used in Australia to date.
 You can also download C4CE’s Small-Scale Community Solar Guide here (5.7Mb) which is full of valuable information.

 The spark of inspiration for Farming the Sun was Jamie Reardon of AusEnergy.
 Jamie pitched an idea to Adam Blakester of Starfish about coordinating a group-buy of ‘a dozen or two residential solar power systems’.